 General satisfaction by govt agencies and others on progress made.

-Good level of trust developed among rearcher, extension workers, and farmers.
+Good level of trust developed among researchers, extension workers, and farmers.

 Project Constraints

 A continuing constraint to expansion of the mechanized systems in all project countries is machinery availability.
 Access to seeds of promising varieties is also a problem.
 Both constraints are related to the weakness of private sector support systems for agriculture evident throughout the region.
 For large-scale diffusion to occur, it is incumbent that either the private sector becomes more fully engaged, or government intervenes to compensate for private market development in manufacturing and service providers.